PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 10:43:32
+Last updated: 2024-04-09 10:44:04
-Random Quote: So that's it?
-A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon